alanng0000/Doc/Doc/TerraSystem/System/Allocate/a.md

-Terra System System allocate [Memory](../../../System/System/Memory/a.md) to execute Module.
+Terra System System allocate [Memory](../../../System/System/Memory/a.md) to execute Mode.

-Memory available to Module is in Memory Block list.
+Memory available to Mode is in Memory Block list.
 Memory Block is in 2^16 byte size.